chillwei/Thyerlab_omega/README.md

 # OMEGA

 This is the code to run the OMEGA program presented in Freschlin et al. bioRxiv (2024).
 We provide example files and preliminary documentation on OMEGA options.
-Please note that the code provided below may contain bugs.
+We have not exhaustively tested this code.
+If you encounter any errors, please open an issue or submit a pull request.

 ## Install OMEGA
 OMEGA can be run using the minimal conda environment provided with this code.
 Alternatively, you can open the `omega_colab.ipynb` notebook in Google Colab and run OMEGA there if there is an installation problem with the conda environment.